WING-NUS/SSID/doc/SSID_API_Documentation.md

 **Description**: Creates a new assignment for SSID to process.
 The web equivalence is going to `/courses/{course_id}/assignments/new` and creating a new assignment.

 The content type of the request should be `multipart/form-data`.
-The first part to be sent is a JSON for parameters, followed by the zip file for student submissions, followed by a maximum of 5 reference zip files.
+Each parameter is a form part, with the parameter name specified in the `name` attribute in `Content-Disposition` header.
 In the body, any boundary delimiter for different parts to be sent is acceptable.

 **JSON Parameters**: